start-angular/ani-angular-2/README.md

+## NOTICE: This repo has been deprecated

-# Ani Theme rewritten in Angular2 and Bootstrap 4
+## [DEPRECATED] Ani Theme rewritten in Angular2 and Bootstrap 4

 This project is a part of the famous ANI Theme [Ani Theme v2.0](http://www.strapui.com/themes/ani-angular-2-bootstrap-4-theme/) to Angular2 Theme.